1 - /dev/null

 Protocol-specific destination options

-If needed, select More options to set the following:
+If needed, select More options to set the following when using the TCP or TLS protocol:

 - TCP Keepalive Time Interval: The interval (number of seconds) between subsequential keepalive probes, regardless of the traffic exchanged in the connection.